Frequently Asked Questions

 Any monies that the Sheriff's Office collects from Body Attachment actions will be held and distributed as later directed by the court or as prescribed under the law.

 The Jefferson County Sheriff's Office welcomes donations of any amount.
 Citizens can make a general donation and leave it up to the Sheriff where to use the money, or you can specify how you would like the money is to be used.
-One example is we receive donations on a regular basis for our K-9 Program.
+For example, we receive donations on a regular basis for our K-9 Program.
 This program is funded only by donations from the public.

 We have many areas that people have helped us with financially.
 Just this year we have received funds for: